rails/rails-observers/README.md

 end
 ```

-The sweeper is assigned in the controllers that wish to have its job performed using the `cache_sweeper` class method:
+The sweeper is assigned in the controllers that wish to have its' job performed using the `cache_sweeper` class method:

 ```ruby
 class ListsController < ApplicationController